Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 To easily turn your online store into a wholesale business, consider installing Wholesale Suite.
 Our plugin bundle will enable you to set wholesale pricing, change product visibility, create order forms, and much more:

-Wholesale Suite plugin
+Wholesale Suite website homepage

-Wholesale Suite lets you set wholesale pricing, change product visibility, create order forms, and more
+Wholesale Suite lets you set wholesale pricing change product visibility create order forms and more

 After you install Wholesale Suite, you can start creating wholesale customer roles.
 Then, you’ll be able to hide prices, set minimum order quantities, and easily build a successful wholesale business!